bipindr123/pvp-pokemongo-team-finder/README.md

 # Pvpoke PVP team bulk analyser
 Selenium for python automation project for finding best team to use for pokemon go pvp among the pokemon you have

+##Features
+Works for all 3 types, great battle league, ultra league and master league Accoutns for alolan pokemon
+Accoutns for pokemong level, iv x/y/z
+Use the formula to calculate approxmitate time it takes

+((p!/((p-3)!*3!)) * 0.083 ) minutes

 ## Getting Started

 ### Prerequisites